keystonejs/keystone/.changeset/move-meta-item.md

 "@keystone-6/core": major
 ---

-Move item field parameters from list.itemView() to list() in the KeystoneAdminMeta GraphQL type
+Moves item field parameters from list.itemView() to list() in the KeystoneAdminMeta GraphQL type